Key Sections of this Blog

 Important nuance

-- You cannot control how many retrievals happen
+- We cannot have fool-proof control how many retrievals happen (possible through prompt instructions)

 - Latency can vary per request